-Apple Notes for Mac: Beginner User Guide
+Apple Notes User Guide for Beginners (Mac)

 We have covered Apple Notes on the iPad and iPhone and to help you really master the app, we’re now covering it on the Mac as well.
 This is my go-to note-taking app as of June 2024, and I use it on all three devices.